reetjain01/AI-Quizzer/README.md

 - **POST /api/user/mail**: Send quiz suggestions and scores to the user via email.

-## Testing

-To test the application, use tools like Postman or write unit tests using frameworks like Jest and Supertest.

-## Deployment

-Deploy the application to platforms like Heroku, AWS, or Azure for production use.

-## Troubleshooting

-- Ensure all environment variables are correctly set.
-- Check server logs for detailed error messages.
-- Verify network connectivity and database access.

 ## Contributing

 Contributions are welcome!
 Fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---